ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-intermediate/deploy-app.md

 ### 1. Log into your Development Cluster from the command line

+=== "IBM Cloud"
     - Make sure you have done your cloud shell setup before proceeding to next steps.

-- Log in to OpenShift Cluster from the cloud console.Go to Resource List and click on the cluster:
+    - Log in to OpenShift Cluster from the openshift console.Go to Resource List and click on the cluster:
     ![OpenShift](../images/common/openshiftcluster.png)

     - Access the OpenShift console from within that console by clicking on the button.
     ![OpenShift Console](../images/common/openshiftconsole.png)

     - In OpenShift Console, click on email address top right, Click on Copy Login Command and get the OpenShift login command, which includes a token.
     ![OpenShift Login](../images/common/LoginCommand.png)

     - click on Display Token, copy the Login with the token. oc login command  will log you in.
 Run the login command in the cloud shell terminal:
     ```bash
     $ oc login --token=qvARHflZDlOYfjJZRJUEs53Yfy4F8aa6_L3ezoagQFM --server=https://c103-e.us-south.containers.cloud.ibm.com:30979
     Logged into "https://c103-e.us-south.containers.cloud.ibm.com:30979" as "IAM#email@company" using the token provided.